 Security & Data Integrity

-- AIRShip has no dependencies on any third-party encryption mechanisms (we implement SSL, RSA-2048 and AES-256 encryption protocols and algorithms direct in our code, and all keys are managed separately from the data they protect);
+- We have implemented SSL*, RSA-2048 and AES-256 encryption protocols and algorithms direct in our code, and all keys are managed separately from the data they protect (* we use OpenSSL libraries for SSL);

 - Data is always encrypted in transit (using AES-256), and while at rest on any intermediate servers in the delivery chain;